Game of the Century (college football): 1986 Miami (FL) vs. Penn State

-January 2, 1987: In the next "Game of the Century", the largest television audience in college football history watched as the undefeated and No. 1 Miami Hurricanes battled the undefeated and No. 2 Penn State Nittany Lions in the Fiesta Bowl for the national championship.
+January 2, 1987: In the next "Game of the Century", the largest television audience in college football history watched as the undefeated and No. 1 Miami Hurricanes battled the undefeated and No. 2 Penn State Nittany Lions in the Fiesta Bowl Game for the NCAA Division I-A Football National Championship.
 The game garnered a 25.1 television rating, with an average of 21,940,000 viewers watching the NBC telecast per minute.

-Of the two teams, Miami had the star-power, as it was led by Heisman Trophy-winning quarterback Vinny Testaverde, running back Alonzo Highsmith, and defensive tackle Jerome Brown, all of whom would be selected within the first nine picks of that April's NFL Draft.
+Of the two teams, Miami had the star-power, as it was led by Heisman Trophy-winning quarterback Vinny Testaverde, running back Alonzo Highsmith, and defensive tackle Jerome Brown, all of whom would be selected within the first nine picks of that April's NFL draft.
 Miami was seldom challenged during the regular season and was considered a prohibitive favorite over the gritty Nittany Lions.
 Tensions between the teams were heightened when Miami players attended a Fiesta Bowl barbecue held days before the game dressed in fatigues.

 The game played out in surprising fashion.
 Miami's offense had little trouble moving the ball, yet the vaunted Penn State defense was able to pressure Testaverde enough (four sacks) that the Hurricanes committed a whopping seven turnovers (five interceptions, two fumbles).
 Miami scored first to take a 7–0 lead, but Penn State would answer with a touchdown of its own to tie it up at 7 at halftime.
 Miami added a field goal early in the fourth quarter to take a 10–7 lead, but momentum swung when Penn State linebacker Shane Conlan intercepted a pass from Testaverde and returned it 38 yards to the Miami 5.
-D.J.
-Dozier would then score on a six-yard run to give Penn State its first lead of the night at 14–10.
+D. J. Dozier would then score on a six-yard run to give Penn State its first lead of the night at 14–10.

 The score was still 14–10 when Miami took over at its own 23 with just over 3 minutes left.
 Testaverde was masterful on the drive, converting a key 4th-and-six pass from Miami's own 27 to Brian Blades for a 31-yard gain and at one point completing six straight passes to take the Canes all the way down to the Penn State 6 with just 18 seconds left.
 But on the next play, Penn State fooled Testaverde when the Lions decided to drop eight men back in pass coverage and rushed just three.
 Testaverde failed to read the coverage and his pass was intercepted at the goal line by linebacker Pete Giftopoulos, sealing the upset win for Penn State.

 Miami dominated the game statistically, racking up 445 total yards and 22 first downs to just 162 yards and 8 first downs for Penn State.
 But in the end, it was Penn State that walked away with the victory—and the national championship.